mbobcik/BoBlog/_posts/2024-10-22-nier-automata-first-view.md

 **Note:** OK, this is not a review, but only my random flow of thoughts on the game.

 I recently finished first playthrough of the [NieR: Automata](https://store.steampowered.com/app/524220/NieRAutomata/) game.
-It was recomended to me in some YouTube video I dont really remember (probably [this one](https://www.youtube.com/watch?v=lpKBMqwNqMw)), it said I will really appreciate the game and its story.
+It was recommended to me in some YouTube video I don't really remember (probably [this one](https://www.youtube.com/watch?v=lpKBMqwNqMw)), it said I will really appreciate the game and its story.
 And that I definitely have to replay it again after I finish it once.

 ![9S and 2B - Two main protagonists](/assets/img/nier-img1.jpg)

 So here I am, 14 hours of dad life in, on the brink of replaying, and really unsure if I enjoyed the first ride.
 By 14 dad life hours I mean it took me almost 5 weeks of on and off playing just this game.

-To articulate my feeling I tried to open [Metacritic](https://www.metacritic.com/game/nier-automata/) curious if I find some same feelers.
+To articulate my feeling, I tried to open [Metacritic](https://www.metacritic.com/game/nier-automata/) curious if I find some same feelers.
 Among numerous "ten-out-of-tens" I did find few.

 > A good game, but VERY overrated.
 While polished and enjoyable, has many flaws.
 Huge lack of enemy variety, too few bosses, combat is clean but gets repetitive, the story is predictable if you are not under 14yo, and I couldn't care for any of the main characters. ...
 >